SRombauts/UEPlasticPlugin/README.md

 - [Diffing Blueprints (Video)](https://www.unrealengine.com/blog/diffing-blueprints)

 ### Quick setup
+1. Either:

-1.a.
-Either: Unzip the content of the ZIP in the root of the Unreal Engine 4.11.2 project folder.
+  1. Unzip the content of the ZIP in the root of the Unreal Engine 4.x project folder.
      That should create a "Plugins/" folder into your project.
      This is the way to go to use Platic SCM only on a specific projetc.
-1.b.
-Else: Unzip the content of the ZIP in the Engine/ directory of UE4.11 directly for all your projects
+  2. Unzip the content of the ZIP in the Engine/ directory of UE4.x directly for all your projects (for instance "C:\Program Files\Epic Games\4.14\Engine\") That should create a "UE4PlasticPlugin" forlder into the "Plugins/" subidrectory.
-     (typically "C:\Program Files\Epic Games\4.11\Engine\")
-     That should create a "UE4PlasticPlugin" forlder into the "Plugins/" subidrectory.
      This is the way to enable Plastic SCM for all Unreal Engine projects.
-2. Launch Unreal Engine 4.11.1, click on the Source Control icon "Connect to Source", select "Plastic SCM".
+2. Then, launch Unreal Engine 4.x, click on the Source Control icon "Connect to Source", select "Plastic SCM".

 ### Status